George E. Nowack, Jr.

 In addition to George’s extensive community association practice, he is a nationally recognized expert on community association insurance issues, especially Director’s & Officer’s claims and coverage for theft of community association funds.
 George has assisted three national insurance companies in drafting their D&O policies and has been appointed panel counsel for multiple insurance companies that specialize in writing for D&O policies.

 George is also an expert on Fair Housing Law.
 He has already successfully defended 67 associations in Fair Housing Act claims, more than any other attorney in the country.
 As one of the members of a special task force, George also worked with the United States Department of Housing and Urban Development, which enforces the Fair Housing Act, to develop its condominium crime insurance provisions.
-In addition, throughout his career, George has been a stalwart in drafting amendments to the Georgia Condominium Act, the Georgia Property Owners' Association Act, and advising the Georgia Real Estate Commission in drafting its Community Association Managers' Licensing law.
+In September 2017 George met with Anna Maria Farias, Assistant Secretary for Fair Housing and Equal Opportunity at her office in Washington, D.C. to discuss the unintended consequences affecting community associations resulting from changes to the Fair Housing Act.
+In addition, throughout his career, George has been a stalwart in drafting amendments to the Georgia Condominium Act, the Georgia Property Owners’ Association Act, and advising the Georgia Real Estate Commission in drafting its Community Association Managers’ Licensing law.